cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

   * `PolicyName`: String.
 The name of the load balancer policy to be created.
 This name must be unique within the set of policies for this load balancer.
   * `CookieExpirationPeriod`: Integer.
 The time period, in seconds, after which the cookie should be considered stale.

-For more information, and possible keyword arguments, see: [ELB Classic Policy Stickiness:create_lb_cookie_stickiness_policy](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/elb.html#ElasticLoadBalancing.Client.create_lb_cookie_stickiness_policy)
+For more information, and possible keyword arguments, see: [ELB Classic PolicyStickiness:create_lb_cookie_stickiness_policy](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/elb.html#ElasticLoadBalancing.Client.create_lb_cookie_stickiness_policy)

 **Operations**